-The heart is unique in that it never tires and is able to generate its own electrical impulses without the need of stimulation from the central nervous system.
+The heart is unique in that it never tires and is able to generate its own electrical impulses without the need for stimulation from the central nervous system.
 On average the heart beats approximately 70 beats per minute.

 When skeletal muscles contract they require nervous stimulation from the central nervous system.
-For example when performing flexion at the elbow joint, a nervous impulse is sent from the central nervous system which stimulates the biceps muscle causing flexion at the elbow joint.
+For example, when performing flexion at the elbow joint, a nervous impulse is sent from the central nervous system which stimulates the biceps muscle causing flexion at the elbow joint.
 Unlike skeletal muscles, the heart does not require stimulation from the central nervous system.

 The heart is said to be myogenic, this means it is able to generate its own impulses.
 These impulses begin at the sinoatrial node (SA node), often referred to as the hearts pacemaker.
 When the SA node initiates an electrical impulse this starts the conduction system of the heart.